microsoftgraph/microsoft-graph-docs-contrib/concepts/submissions-states-transition.md

 The following limits apply to all API calls:

-* The maximum number of submissions resources are 10 for the student.
+* The maximum number of submission resources are 10 for the student.
 * The maximum size allowed for resources is 500 MB.
 * Throttling limits apply; for details, see [Microsoft Graph throttling guidance](/graph/throttling).